srsran/srsRAN_Project_docs/docs/source/user_manuals/source/config_ref.rst

   - Optional TEXT.
 Configures RLC and PDCP radio bearers on a per 5QI basis.
 This can only be set via the configuration file.

 slicing
   - Optional TEXT.
 Configure network slicing options.
 This can only be set via the configuration file.
+May contain the following parameters:

+    - **sst**: Optional UINT (1).
+Sets the Slice Service Type.
+Supported: [0 - 255].
+    - **sd**: Optional UINT (0).
+Sets the Service Differentiator.
+Supported: [0-16777215].

 amf
 =======